-1 (7) (2) PSAPs shall be designed to accommodate the staffing level necessary to operate the center as 2 required by the Rules set herein, accommodate peak workloads.
-3 (8) The design of the PSAP shall be based on the number of personnel needed to handle peak workloads 4 as required by the Rules set herein.
+1 (7) (2) PSAPs shall be designed to accommodate the staffing level necessary to operate the center and accommodate the staffing level necessary to operate the center and accommodate the staffing level necessary to operate the center and o 2 required by the Rules set herein, accommodate peak workloads.
+3 (8) The design of the PSAP shall be based on the number of personnel needed to handle peak workload 4 as required by the Rules set herein.
 5 (9) Each PSAP shall have a written Comprehensive Emergency Management Plan (CEMP).
-6 (10) -Emergency Fire Plan.
-There shall be a local management approved, written, dated, and annually 7 tested emergency fire plan that is part of the CEMP.
-8 (11) -Damage Control Plan.
-There shall be a local management approved, written, dated, and annually 9 tested damage control plan that is part of the CEMP.
+6 (10) Emergency Fire Plan.
+There shall be a local management approved, written, dated, and annuall 7 tested emergency fire plan that is part of the CEMP.
+8 (11) Damage Control Plan.
+There shall be a local management approved, written, dated, and annuall 9 tested damage control plan that is part of the CEMP.
 10 (12) Backup Plan.
-There shall be a local management approved, written, dated, and annually tested 11 backup PSAP plan that is part of the CEMP and approved by the NC 911 Board.
+There shall be a local management approved, written, dated, and annually teste 11 backup PSAP plan that is part of the CEMP and approved by the NC 911 Board.
 12 (13) Penetrations into the PSAP shall be limited to those necessary for the operation of the center.
 13 (b) Power.
-14 (1) At least two independent and reliable power sources shall be provided, one primary and one 15 secondary; secondary, shall be provided. each Each of which shall be of adequate capacity for 16 operation of the PSAP.
-17 (2) Power sources shall be monitored for integrity, with annunciation provided in the operations room.
-18 (3) -Primary Power Source.
-One of the following shall supply primary power: 19 (A) A feed from a commercial utility distribution system; 20 (B) An engine-driven generator installation or equivalent designed for continuous operation, 21 where with a person specifically trained in its operation is on duty at all times; or 22 (C) An engine-driven generator installation or equivalent arranged for cogeneration with 23 commercial light and power, where with a person specifically trained in its operation is on 24 duty or available at all times.
-25 (4)(3) Secondary Power Source.
-26 (A) The secondary power source shall consist of one or more standby engine-driven generators.
-27 The PSAP shall ensure that a person specifically trained in its operation is on duty or 28 available at all times.
+14 (1) At least two independent and reliable power sources shall be provided, one primary and or 15 secondary; secondary, shall be provided. each Each of which shall be of adequate capacity for 16 operation of the PSAP.
+17 (2) Power sources shall be monitored for integrity, with annunciation provided in the operations room 18 (3) Primary Power Source.
+One of the following shall supply primary power: 19 (A) A feed from a commercial utility distribution system; 20 (B) An engine-driven generator installation or equivalent designed for continuous operation 21 where with a person specifically trained in its operation is on duty at all times; or 22 (C) An engine-driven generator installation or equivalent arranged for cogeneration with 23 commercial light and power, where with a person specifically trained in its operation is 24 duty or available at all times.
+25 (4) (3) Secondary Power Source.
+26 (A) The secondary power source shall consist of one or more standby engine-driven generator 27 The PSAP shall ensure that a person specifically trained in its operation is on duty of 28 available at all times.
 29 (B) Upon failure of primary power, transfer to the standby source shall be automatic.
 30 (10) (4) Engine-driven generators shall be sized to supply power for the operation of all functions of the 31 PSAP.
-32 (A) When installed indoors, engine-driven generators shall be located in a ventilated and 33 secured area that is separated from the PSAP by fire barriers having a fire resistance rating 34 of at least 2 hours.
-35 (B) When installed outdoors, engine-driven generators shall be located in a secure enclosure.
-36 (C) The area that houses an engine-driven generator shall not be used for storage other than 37 spare parts or equipment related to the generator system.
+32 (A) When installed indoors, engine-driven generators shall be located in a ventilated an 33 secured area that is separated from the PSAP by fire barriers having a fire resistance ratin 34 of at least 2 hours.
+35 (B) When installed outdoors, engine-driven generators shall be located in a secure enclosure 36 (C) The area that houses an engine-driven generator shall not be used for storage other than 37 spare parts or equipment related to the generator system.